aaugustin/notion2pg/README.rst

   related table and join it in your queries instead.
 * Properties of type "people" are imported as the person ID, which is probably not the most useful representation.
+* Every import is a full copy.
+Given that Notion's API isn't particularly fast, the practical limit is around 10,000 rows.

 Changelog
 ---------